-State Water Resources Control Board’s Racial Equity Action Plan
+State Water Resources Control Board Racial Equity Action Plan January 2023

 Acknowledgements

 The State Water Resources Control Board’s (State Water Board or Board) Racial Equity Action Plan was developed in partnership with employees and the communities they serve.
-Many dedicated their time and resources to attend one-on-one meetings with the diversity, equity, and inclusion consultants, contribute to the visioning and strategizing sessions, participate in government-to-government tribal consultations, attend public workshops to share their suggestions, and engage with the State Water Board to include the needs and priorities of communities most impacted in this plan.
+Many people dedicated their time and resources to contribute to the visioning and strategizing sessions, participate in government-to-government tribal consultations, attend public workshops, submit public comments, and engage with the State Water Board in many other ways to ensure this plan reflects the needs and priorities of communities most impacted by our work.
+The Racial Equity Team acknowledges and thanks our community partners, community members, California Native American tribes, and Water Boards staff for their continued support and engagement.

-Over 200 employees from the State Water Board and the nine Regional Water Quality Control Boards (collectively, the Water Boards) participated in visioning and strategizing sessions, contributed to action planning workshops, and shared their action ideas during internal employee feedback sessions.
+Over 200 employees from the State Water Board and the nine Regional Water Quality Control Boards (collectively, the Water Boards) participated in visioning and strategizing sessions, along with external partners.
+Employees also contributed to action planning workshops and shared their action ideas during internal employee feedback sessions in May and June of 2022.

-Approximately 200 community members attended the Water Boards July 2022 public workshops, either virtually or in person.
-The following community partners supported the planning, hosting, and developmentof the July 2022 public workshops.
+Approximately 200 community members attended the Water Boards’ July 2022 public workshops, either virtually or in person, and provided 327 comments on the draft plan.
+The following community partners supported the planning, development, and hosting, of the July 2022 public workshops.

 Alianza